derekdvleung/curling-stones/README.md

-File S1 in the Supplement corresponds to GoPro image processing steps.
+File S1 corresponds to GoPro image processing steps.

-File S2 in the Supplement corresponds to GoPro uncertainty analysis.
+File S2 corresponds to GoPro uncertainty analysis.

-File S3 in the Supplement correspnds to probability thresholds for image sgmentation of sample AC-03-1.
+File S3 correspnds to probability thresholds for image sgmentation of sample AC-03-1.

-File S4 in the Supplement corresponds to kinematic and contact-area data for the on-ice experiments.
+File S4 corresponds to kinematic and contact-area data for the on-ice experiments.

-File S5 in the Supplement corresponds to the high-speed camera data.
+File S5 corresponds to the high-speed camera data.

+File S6 contains the Matlab® script used to calculate Hertzian contact stresses.